Course Title: Applied Nutrition

 1.1 You will demonstrate an understanding of the scientific method and an ability to apply the scientific method in practice.

-1.2 You will demonstrate a coherent understanding of the role and relevance of Food Science in society.
+1.2 You will demonstrate a coherent understanding of the role, relevance and significance of food technology and nutrition in society.

-1.3 You will demonstrate an understanding of the significance of food science and nutrition to society.
+1.3 You will demonstrate an understanding of the role and importance of evidence in the continuous evolution of scientific knowledge.

-2.2 You will demonstrate an ability to implement the principles and practices that underpins the role of diets, nutrients and food in health and disease.
+2.2 You will demonstrate an ability to implement the principles and practices that underpins product development, food processing, ingredient interactions, and quality assurance.

-4.3 You will be able to communicate the solution to a problem or result of a scientific investigation using appropriate terminology for the intended audience.
+4.3 You will be able to communicate the solution to a problem or the result of a technical or scientific investigation using appropriate terminology for the intended audience.

 Upon successful completion of this course you should be able to: